mgarbacz/nordrassil/README.md

     npm run dev

-Alternatively, to have Vite watch for changes and serve the complete production build on `http://localhost:4173`:
+Or, to have Vite watch for changes and serve the complete production build on `http://localhost:4173`:

     npm run serve